tekknolagi/isdt/lecture-notes/2-vcs.md

 We'll talk more about branches later.)

 ### Staging files
+TODO: Elaborate on what it means conceptually to track a file before diving into the technical details.
+Introduction to staging area 1-2 paragraphs, maybe merging the current contents of the next one in.

 Let's follow Git's advice and track some files, which is the first step to creating a commit.
 While we do so, let's also look at what's going on behind the scenes in `.git/`!
 Although you shouldn't directly interact with `.git/`,